ApolloAuto/apollo/docs/FAQs/Dreamview_FAQs.md

     bash scripts/bootstrap.sh start
 ```

 **Please note**, planning and routing modules (see image below) should be ON while using SimControl.
 To navigate the ego-car, select either “route editing” or “default routing” from the side bar to define a route.
+You can turn the sim_control on and off from the toggle.
+However, a new routing request is needed each time the sim_control is restarted.
 ![](images/sim_control_2.0.png)

 ---